Skip to content

 For most children, home and school are safe places.
 However, teenage children who carried a weapon were less likely to feel safe at home, in school and at friends’ or relatives’ homes.
 Just over half (55%) of 10-17-year-olds who reported carrying a weapon said they felt very safe in their own home compared to 84% of all 10-17-year-olds.
 76% felt safe in school (vs 85% for all 10-17-year-olds) and 81% at friends’ and relatives’ homes (vs 93% for all 10-17-year-olds).
 They were also more likely to feel safe in places where others felt unsafe: in youth clubs, on public transport and in public parks.

-3. They were more likely to have seen weapons on their social media.
+3. They were more likely to have been exposed to weapons on social media

 Children who carried weapons were